MZ1387/Smart-Mirror/README.md

 # Smart-Mirror
-In this assignment, our group used the the gmail, google maps, google calendar finance, quote and weather API along with Firebase Authentication to create a Smart Mirror that renders a users information onto one screen.
+In this assignment, our group used the gmail, google maps, google calendar, finance, quote and weather API along with Firebase Authentication to create a Smart Mirror that renders a users information onto one screen.
 The Smart Mirror calls multiple APIs and uses JavaScript and jQuery to change the HTML of the mirror to update on intervals.

 ## Live Link (GitHub Pages)
 - https://mz1387.github.io/Smart-Mirror/